Undergraduate Physical Education General

 A course designed to teach beginning martial arts weapon skills.
 Students will discuss various weapons used in the martial arts and will learn basic skills and techniques in the bo staff and escrima sticks.

-ADVANCED TAE KWON DO
+ADVANCED TAE KWON DO (GP)

 Physical Education General 178